 If you work with stone benches, or in any other industry that exposes you to materials containing silica, you may be at risk of developing silicosis.

-Your employer should also arrange regular medical check-ups for all employees working with reconstituted stone products to ensure symptoms are detected as early as possible.
+Your employer should arrange regular medical check-ups for all employees working with engineered stone products to ensure symptoms are detected as early as possible.

-Shine Lawyers - Dust disease compensation experts
+Shine Lawyers - silicosis compensation experts

-If you believe you may have been exposed to silica, have been diagnosed with silicosis, or simply want more information, contact Shine Lawyers today.
+If you believe you may have been exposed to silica, have been diagnosed with silicosis, or simply want more information, please contact Shine Lawyers today.

 Written by Shine Lawyers.
-Last modified: December 24, 2019.
+Last modified: May 3, 2021.